theonetruenerd/VenusLibraryDocumentation/docs/source/ArrayTools.rst

   :return: None
   :rtype: N/A

-.. py:function:: Sort3ArraysByNumericAscendingOrder(array io_array1, array io_array2, array io_array3)
+.. ven:function:: Sort3ArraysByNumericAscendingOrder(array io_array1, array io_array2, array io_array3)

   Sorts 3 arrays by numeric ascending order. io_array1 must contain only numeric values; this one will be sorted and then the other arrays will update to match the new order of io_array1.